 Painting With Rust Paint

-1. Clean your glass vase/container before painting.
+- Clean your glass vase/container before painting.
 I used White Lightning from Dixie Belle.
 It comes in a crystal form and is mixed with water.
-It removes all the dirt, grime and anything that could possibly cause your painted finish to fail.
+It removes all the dirt, grime, and anything that could possibly cause your painted finish to fail.
 We don’t do failures at Do Dodson Designs if I can help it.
 Just saying…

-2. Paint your glass surface with one coat of Slick Stick (bonding primer).
-As I mentioned above, if this is just for home decor use, you can skip this step.
+- Paint your glass surface with one coat of Bonding Boss (bonding primer).
+As mentioned above, if this is just for home decor, you can skip this step.
 In hindsight, I should have used the slick stick.
 It just guarantees the paint will stick to any slick surface.
 But I’m going with it.

 Adding Layers to Your Project

-I painted lines around the glass vase with a light color to create highlighted raised look on the glass vase.
 4. The next step was me just playing around.
-I painted lines around the vase to resemble a tin can while the paint was still wet, blending the two colors a bit as I paint around the vase.
+I painted lines around the vase to resemble a tin can while the paint was still wet, blending the two colors as I went.

 Creating Texture On The Glass